 You can even head to the terms and conditions page of the web hosting company to check the limitations of this so-called “unlimited service”.
 Many of them implicitly state that they might reserve the right to limit your site’s processor time, bandwidth, and data storage if your usage is negatively impacting other users.
 Other limitations are in forms of CPU queries, inodes, SQL databases and connections, and FTP uploads.

 For starters, “Uptime” is defined as the number of times a data server is running, and it’s of foremost importance.
 It’s also used as a tool to measure the performance of the web hosting company at keeping their systems active.
 “Downtime”, on the other hand, refers to servers being unavailable or offline.
 Internet servers with downtime rates above 1% a year or higher can cost many businesses a portion of their probable profit.

 Most websites nowadays pledge that they offer web hosts that guarantee 99.99%-100% uptime, but these are only marketing strategies to lure customers.
-Downtime can sometimes happen because a company is required to conduct a server maintenance when there are technical issues.
+Downtime sometimes happens because a company needs to conduct server maintenance when there are technical issues.
 Additionally, there are also cases where your site will encounter user error because of internal issues.